 Approximate net recovery on cost

-Inventory mix drives value: Lenders should be sure that appraisals reflect any recent changes in mix and that discounts are reflective of current inventory categories.
-As would be expected, current best-selling titles in books, music, and games are typically the highest recovering on a gross basis, with older, less mainstream titles requiring steeper discounts to sell through in liquidation.
-Stock-to-sales balancing and maintaining limits on aged inventory are critical factors to the success of gross recovery values on books, games, and music inventory.
+Inventory Mix Drives Value: Lenders should be sure that appraisals reflect any recent changes in mix and that discounts are reflective of current inventory categories.
+As would be expected, current best-selling titles are typically the highest recovering on a gross basis, with older, less mainstream titles requiring steeper discounts to sell through in liquidation.
+Stock-to-sales balancing and maintaining limits on aged inventory are critical factors to the success of gross recovery values in the books and printed media space.